ryangray/quickfont/README.md

 ![Test mode display](TestMode.png)

 Pressing `shift`+`9` in view mode takes you to test mode which lets you type using the user font.
-It first asks you what paper and ink colors to use.
-You can then type away for multiple lines as well as use the delete key to bacspace.
+It uses the paper and ink colors from the character preview box.
+You can type for multiple lines as well as use the delete key to backspace.
 Then press `STOP` (`symbol shift` + `a`) to quit and return to the view mode.

-You can access the extended mode characters here just like you do in view mode as described above.
+You can access the extended mode characters here with the one-key extended mode as well.

 The keys in edit mode are: